caljshim/CPTR319-Hotel-Management-System-Project/README.txt

 Hello!

-The setup for this program is pretty straight-forward.
   1. Locate the setup.exe and Setup.msi folder in the /Setup Files directory.

   2. Make sure that both the setup.exe and Setup.msi are present in the same directory as each other.